 “You can’t fix it.”
 Lips moving, voice making noice, but I don’t recognize either.
 The timbre is nasal and congested.
 Like a clarinet clogged with wet cotton.
 “What is this?
 What am I?”

 “There’s no normalizing serum.
 It’s permanent.”
 He reaches into the pocket of his apron for another cigarette.
 “This is old military, I think.
-Rough supersoldier stuff.
-Unlocks old genes, dormant stuff from previous generations, other species.
+Rough super-soldier stuff.
+Unlocks old genes, dormant from previous generations, other species.
 I’d guess some olfactory enhancement, maybe hearing.
-Definitely boosted musculature and faster reflexes.”
+Definitely stronger muscles and faster reflexes.”
 He lights the cigarette, takes a long pull and pushes a plume of smoke up into the darkness above the spotlight.

 Pressure at my temples, across my forehead.
 I pinch the thick bridge of my nose with broad fingertips.
 Heightened sensation of touch, smell, hearing.
 Take a breath, feel the air rush in, fill my lungs, flush my system with oxygen.
 Each inhale fills me with a little more strength, clears my milky mind.

-He looks at me thoughtfully, fist to hip, and nods.
+He looks at me thoughtfully, fist on hip, and nods.
 “Yeah, arborist.
-Definitely.
-I think I know a guy who can get you in at one of the pole farms, under the radar.
-It’s the best I can do.”
+I think I know a guy who can get you in at one of the pole farms, under the radar.”

 I take a step back from the mirror, feeling my new legs under me, the depth of my chest, the strength of my fingers.
 Rage builds again, fiery and raw.
 I think about the chip fab, the endless toil, the unobtainable quotas.
 I came here for a way to break free of it all, to move up the ranks to a cushier job.
 Now I can’t go back.
 I have nothing.
 I turn to the doc.
 “What am I supposed to do?”